-Oscar's Story: Witnessing a Miracle in my Biomedical Innovation Course
+Oscar's Story: A Miracle in my Biomedical Course

 Jeffrey Crapper is a biology and health science Career and Technical Education (CTE) teacher at Health & Science High School (HS2) in Beaverton, Oregon.
 Jeffrey is a National Board Certified Teacher-Early Adolescent Science and earned the honor of 2016 Oregon High School Science Teacher of the Year.

 When I first met Oscar, a junior at HS2, he was an extremely disengaged, cynical young man.
 He was barely on track to graduate, struggling to get Cs in his classes, and rarely participated in classroom lessons or activities.
 Sadly, Oscar could have easily been one of the 40 percent of Latino males that drop out of high school in Oregon.
 However, that all changed when he enrolled in my Biomedical Innovation class.

 The self-paced, project-based focus of Biomedical Innovation encouraged Oscar to thrive.
 He took leadership roles in his human physiology experiment in Mission File 2, excelled in his orthopedic injury capstone presentation in Mission File 8, and then coordinated an independent research project involving our biomechanics motion-capture system, which rivals the current motion-capture system used at local universities and graduate schools in the area.